How To Manage Agency Cash Flow

 Be sure to bookmark this guide and refer back to it as you grow your digital marketing agency as we cover:

-Why Monitoring Agency Cash Flow Is Important
+Why Monitoring Agency Cash Flow Statements Is Important

-Cash flow at a marketing agency is all about balancing the amount and timing of money coming in and going out of the business.
+A healthy cash flow at a marketing agency is all about balancing the amount and timing of money coming in and going out of the business.
 It includes income from clients, payments to vendors and staff, capital investments, and other expenses related to running the agency.

-Cash flow helps you meet your financial obligations.
+Cash flow management helps you meet your financial obligations.
 It helps you plan for the future.
 And it helps you decide when you need to push the accelerator or pull back–depending on what’s going on in your industry or amongst your team.

 –Dan Delmain, Founder of :Delmain